gpicron/ssb-code-of-conduct/README.md

 ## User control and transparency

-A description of the obligations of developers and applications to provide users with control over their data and to be transparent about data usage and sharing.
+TODO: A description of the obligations of developers and applications to provide users with control over their data and to be transparent about data usage and sharing.

 ## Community guidelines

-A description of the guidelines for appropriate behavior and engagement within the SSB community, including guidelines for communication and collaboration with other developers and users.
+TODO: A description of the guidelines for appropriate behavior and engagement within the SSB community, including guidelines for communication and collaboration with other developers and users.

 ## Dispute resolution

-A description of the process for resolving disputes or violations of the specification, including the roles and responsibilities of developers, applications, and the SSB community.
+TODO: A description of the process for resolving disputes or violations of the specification, including the roles and responsibilities of developers, applications, and the SSB community.

 ## Conclusion:

-A summary of the key points of the specification and a call to action for developers and applications to comply with the guidelines to ensure a healthy and secure SSB mainnet.
+TODO: A summary of the key points of the specification and a call to action for developers and applications to comply with the guidelines to ensure a healthy and secure SSB mainnet.